seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 Discontinuity attributes are a variety of post-stack calculations that measure the degree of local similarity or dis-similarity between seismic traces.
 Discontinuities in a seismic volume, such as faults or mass transport deposits, are apparent as regions of low similarity.
 Therefore, discontinuity attributes are most often applied to highlight faults in a seismic volume, but are also useful to detect subtle stratigraphic features in map view.
-Discontinuity attributes such as semblance-based coherence (Marfurt, et al, 1998), eigenstructure-based coherence (Gersztenkorn and Marfurt, 1999), and many other similar algorithms are among the most widely applied seismic attributes today.
+Semblance-based coherence (Marfurt, et al, 1998), eigenstructure-based coherence (Gersztenkorn and Marfurt, 1999), and other discontinuity attributes are among the most widely applied seismic attributes today.

-However, the terminology used for discontinuity attributes in practice can be very confusing.
+The terminology used for discontinuity attributes is often confusing.
 Terms such as "coherence", "semblance", "similarity", "discontinuity" and many others are used to refer to both the general class of attribute and to specific algorithms.
 For these reasons, in this tutorial we'll use the term "discontinuity" to refer to the general class of attribute.
 Specific algorithms will always include a reference in addition to the name the original author used to avoid confusion.

 In practice, most discontinuity attributes are calculated and applied in proprietary seismic interpretation packages.
 The exact algorithm used by a